svenbolte/wp-doodlez/README.md

 User parameter /admin=1 to display alternate votes display (more features when logged in as admin)

 * link to WPdoodlez is public, but post can have password
-* A WPdoodlez can be saved in draft mode and will be published at given time
+* A WPdoodlez can be in a review and be published at given time
-* A WPdoodlez can have own URL
+* A WPdoodlez can have own URL (in scope of custom post type)
 * Poll users do not need to be valid logged in wordpress users
 * Users with "delete published post" rights can delete votes
 * Users shortname will be stored in a cookie for 30 days (user can change only his own vote, but on the same computer)